Habitability of natural satellites: Magnetosphere

+Tidal-locking

+Earth-sized exoplanets in the habitable zone around red dwarfs are often tidally locked to the host star.
+This has the effect that one hemisphere always faces the star, while the other remains in darkness.
+Like an exoplanet, an exomoon can potentially become tidally locked to its primary.
+However, since the exomoon's primary is an exoplanet, it would continue to rotate relative to its star after becoming tidally locked, and thus would still experience a day-night cycle indefinitely.

+Scientists consider tidal heating as a threat for the habitability of exomoons.

 In the Solar System

 The following is a list of natural satellites and environments in the Solar System with a possibility of hosting habitable environments:

 Extrasolar

-A total of 9 exomoon candidates have been detected, but none of them have been confirmed.
+A small list of exomoon candidates has been assembled by various exoastronomy teams, but none of them have been confirmed.
 Given the general planet-to-satellite(s) mass ratio of 10,000, Large Saturn or Jupiter sized gas planets in the habitable zone are believed to be the best candidates to harbour Earth-like moons with more than 120 such planets by 2018.
 Massive exoplanets known to be located within a habitable zone (such as Gliese 876 b, 55 Cancri f, Upsilon Andromedae d, 47 Ursae Majoris b, HD 28185 b and HD 37124 c) are of particular interest as they may potentially possess natural satellites with liquid water on the surface.

 Habitability of extrasolar moons will depend on stellar and planetary illumination on moons as well as the effect of eclipses on their orbit-averaged surface illumination.
 Beyond that, tidal heating might play a role for a moon's habitability.
 In 2012, scientists introduced a concept to define the habitable orbits of moons; they define an inner border of an habitable moon around a certain planet and call it the circumplanetary "habitable edge".
 Moons closer to their planet than the habitable edge are uninhabitable.
 When effects of eclipses as well as constraints from a satellite's orbital stability are used to model the runaway greenhouse limit of hypothetical moons, it is estimated that — depending on a moon's orbital eccentricity — there is a minimum mass of roughly 0.20 solar masses for stars to host habitable moons within the stellar habitable zone.
 The magnetic environment of exomoons, which is critically triggered by the intrinsic magnetic field of the host planet, has been identified as another factor of exomoon habitability.
 Most notably, it was found that moons at distances between about 5 and 20 planetary radii from a giant planet could be habitable from an illumination and tidal heating point of view, but still the planetary magnetosphere would critically influence their habitability.